Colonial agent: Notable colonial agents

 William Samuel Johnson, a Connecticut lawyer, was known in the 1760s as a colonial rights.
 As the colonial agent for Connecticut he sharply criticized British policy toward the colonies.
 His experience in London in 1767 convinced him that Britain's policy was shaped more by ignorance of American conditions and not through the sinister designs of a wicked government, He felt that the American Revolution was not necessary and that independence would be bad for everyone concerned.

+Robert Sewell was a lawyer who after emigrating to Jamaica returned to England where he combined being a colonial agent for that colony (1795-1806) with being a member of parliament for Grampound (1796 to 1802).